TrebledJ/fractons/md/agenda.md

 **Information/Help in Modes** | Implement a help/info button. | √
 **Deploy and Publish** | Prepare the code for deployment. | Deploy √ (macOS) Publish X **Redesign 4** | (1) Notifications Scene (add a scene with a list of notifications recently earned in one session).
 Notifications fly by too quickly.
 (2) Temporarily disable *Lessons?* achievement.
 (3) Add a red bubble to notify users of new notifications. | (1) √ (2) √ (3) √
-**Credits/Versioning** | Add a credits/version page, perhaps in the corner of settings.
+**Credits/Versioning** | Add a credits/version/patch-notes page, perhaps in the corner of settings. | Credits √ (Side Scroller) • Others ?
 **Tutorial** | Make a tutorial which shows first-timers how to play.
 Integrate quests and Explorer badges into this as well.
 **Velocity** | Define and implement the velocity feature.
 The speed with which the user answers a set of questions.
 User gains more mastery over a higher velocity.
 **Mastery** | Define and implement the mastery feature.
 (Consider changing "Mastery" to "Skill"?)